Behind every piece of code that drives our decisions is a human making judgments — about what matters and what does not.

 “Within the next five years, how will technology change the practice of management in a way we have not yet witnessed?”

 Are we designing algorithms, or are algorithms designing us?
-How sure are you sure that you are directing your own behavior?
+How sure are you that you are directing your own behavior?
 Or are your actions a product of a context that has been carefully shaped by data, analysis, and code?

-First, it’s important to note that the code that is used to make judgments about us based on our preferences for shoes or how we get to work is written by human beings, who are making choices about what that data means and how it should shape our behavior.
+First, it’s important to note that the software code used to make judgments about us based on our preferences for shoes or how we get to work is written by human beings, who are making choices about what that data means and how it should shape our behavior.
 That code is not value neutral — it contains many judgments about who we are, who we should become, and how we should live.
 Should we have access to many choices, or should we be subtly influenced to buy from a particular online vendor?